elephantscale/es-training-new/machine-learning/generic/Regressions-R.md

      - Estimated tip is  $22.88

- * (Homework for students : Read up on 'Confidence Level')
+ * (Homework for students: Read up on 'Confidence Level')

 Notes: